tangowhisky37/PracticalPerformanceAnalyst/pages/spe_tools/capacity_management.md

 You can learn more about Capacity Management at &#8211; <a href="https://tangowhisky37.github.io/PracticalPerformanceAnalyst/spe_fundamentals/" target="_blank">Capacity Management Fundamentals</a>

 Provided below is a list of frequently used tools for purposes of Enterprise Capacity Management.
 At this point this page includes just links to the various tool vendors or websites.
-Over a period of time we intend to introduce a summary ofÂ different tools, tool reviews including a short description of their strengths and weaknesses to help readers better grasp positioning of the relevant tools and frameworks within the enterprise.
+Over a period of time we intend to introduce a summary of different tools, tool reviews including a short description of their strengths and weaknesses to help readers better grasp positioning of the relevant tools and frameworks within the enterprise.

 <div class="table-responsive">
   <table  style="width:600px; "  class="easy-table easy-table-default " border="0">